The services below are those provided by the County of Morris. For a complete list including out-of-county resources, visit the Resources page.

 Morris/Sussex/Warren Employment & Training Services provides a wide range of job seeker services for individuals laid off due to company closings or downsizings.
 Skills assessment and employment counseling services are available through our One-Stop Career Centers located Morristown, Dover, Franklin, Newton and Phillipsburg, NJ.

-It is strongly encouraged that all individuals seeking services watch a brief Re-Employment Orientation video outlining employment services offered through the Morris/Sussex/Warren Counties One-Stop Career Centers.
+Learn more employment services offered through the Morris/Sussex/Warren Counties One-Stop Career Centers.

 Juvenile Firesetter Prevention Program